system1357/Thecus_tools/thecus_it87/README.md

 - Name changed to thecus_it87 to prevent collision with in-tree driver

 ## Build
-install dkms first (build tools should also be installed)
+1. Install dkms (build tools should also be installed)
+2. Install kernel headers package
+3. Issue below commands
 ```
 make clean
 make dkms